MelanSamarakkody/bank-churn-analysis/README.md

 # Bank Customer Churn Analysis

-A Business Analyst case study on customer churn for a retail bank operating in France, Germany, and Spain — built end-to-end in **Python/pandas**, as the third project in a BA portfolio series (the first two used SQL + Power BI).
+A Business Analyst case study on customer churn for a retail bank operating in France, Germany, and Spain — built end-to-end with **Python/pandas/matplotlib**.

 ## Overview